dmohindru/react-typescript-tutorial-04/README.md

 - prittier code formatter: To format code written by user in monaco editor.
 - bulmaswatch: css library for overall styling of application.
 - react-resizable: to resize react components
+- uiw/react-md-wd: for markdown editor in this application

 # Scripts
 Create a react project with typescript support